Recognition of same-sex unions in Vietnam: Economic impact

-In 2022, the Vietnam Center for Economic and Strategic Studies (VESS) published findings on the potential economic benefits of legalizing same-sex marriage.
+In 2022, the Vietnam Center for Economic and Strategic Studies (VESS; Trung tâm Nghiên cứu Kinh tế và Chiến lược Việt Nam) published findings on the potential economic benefits of legalizing same-sex marriage.
 The report projected that legalization could boost Vietnam's GDP by 1.65% to 4.36% over a decade—equating to an annual increase of 0.165% to 0.436%—due to improved labor productivity and a more inclusive work environment.
 Sectors such as wedding services and family-related industries were also expected to see revenue increases of 4.36% to 5.26%.
-Similarly, at a 2024 seminar held at the Independence Palace, a report by Open For Business addressed Vietnam's "brain drain", linking it to the lack of inclusive policies for the LGBT community.
+Similarly, at a 2024 seminar held at the Independence Palace, a report by Open For Business addressed Vietnam's "brain drain", linking it to a lack of inclusive policies for the LGBT community.
 Experts and researchers at the event agreed that recognizing same-sex marriage would positively impact the economy.
 Furthermore, legalization was estimated to reduce costs associated with LGBT-related mental health issues by US$13 million to US$71 million.
 The Vietnam National Authority of Tourism also argued that legalization would positively impact tourism.